Omegadrien/WeebShop/README.md

 Add in the header "Authorization : JWT {token}".

-https://localhost:3000/api/user/secret/ -> let you notice that your token is OK. https://localhost:3000/api/user/secret/isAdmin -> returns true if you're an admin, or false if you're a user.
+https://localhost:3000/api/user/secret/ -> let you notice that your token is OK. https://localhost:3000/api/user/secret/isAdmin -> get true if you're an admin, or false if you're a user.

 #### Game list

-https://localhost:3000/api/user/secret/gameList -> Returns the list of games that the user have bookmarked.
+https://localhost:3000/api/user/secret/gameList -> get the list of games that the user have bookmarked.

 https://localhost:3000/api/user/secret/gameList/add -> post the "name" and "id" (contentId) of the game you want to add to the list.